 Mental pain and suffering are emotional effects related to your injuries.
 Your injuries may take away enjoyment of life due to the challenges you face.
 You may also experience effects such as anger or frustration, as well as the onset of depression or anxiety.
 Some people also develop PTSD-like symptoms after bad car accidents or other injurious events.

 While economic damages, like lost wages, are relatively easy to calculate, there are no real guidelines for pain and suffering.
 A multiplier may be applied in some cases, which takes the total amount of medical bills and lost wages and multiplies them by some figure.
 Multipliers can be as little at 1.5 times those amounts, or as much as 5 times.

 In other cases, a per diem, or per day, approach is used.
 A monetary amount is established and applied to every day you experienced pain and suffering as a result of an accident.
 If you felt unwell due to injuries incurred during a car accident for a period of four months, and your per diem amount is $120, you could possibly be awarded $14,400.
 The per diem amount is usually based on the earnings you would normally accrue each day while working.

 Regardless of the method used, juries will be asked to look at different factors to determine the proper amount of compensation for pain and suffering.
 These factors often include:

 Regardless of the details of your personal injury case, you must have skilled legal assistance to guide you through the process.
-With more than three decades of experience behind us, Martinez, Hart, Thompson & Sanchez, P.C.can assist Albuquerque clients navigating even the most complex cases.
+With more than three decades of experience behind us, Martinez, Hart, Sanchez & Romero, P.C. can assist Albuquerque clients navigating even the most complex cases.